 In 1933, he applied for a trial at Trent Bridge and joined the Nottinghamshire staff in 1934.
-He bowled well for Nottinghamshire 2nd XI in his first season, taking 15 wickets and made his first-class debut for Nottinghamshire v Worcestershire at Worksop on July 14th, 1934, coming into the place of Larwood.
+He bowled well for Nottinghamshire 2nd XI in his first season, taking 15 wickets and made his First-Class debut for Notts v Worcestershire at Worksop in July 1934, coming into the side in place of Larwood.

 Woodhead appeared in eight matches in 1935; by far his best was the Warwickshire game at Trent Bridge in which he had a remarkable spell of 5-0-11-4 and ended the innings with 6 for 28.

-His final match for Nottinghamshire came in 1950 on 8 July versus Yorkshire at Trent Bridge and his engagement with the county ended at the end of that year.
+His final match for Nottinghamshire came in 1950 on 8 July versus Yorkshire at Trent Bridge and his engagement with the county ended at the close of that campaign.